This Fact Sheet is not relevant in your region

 Certain activities concerning gas and electricity may only be carried out with a licence, regulated by Ofgem.
 Licences contain conditions that licence holders must abide by.
 The licence conditions provide protection for particular groups of customers during the ‘winter months’, which are: October, November, December, January, February and March.

-Standard Licence Condition 27 states that your suppler must not disconnect you during the winter months if you are a domestic customer and you are:
+Standard Licence Condition 27 states that your suppler must not disconnect you during the winter months if you are a domestic customer and:

-- a pensioner living only with other pensioners or children under 18 years old.
+- the other people living with you are either pensioners or children under 18 years old.

 - a pensioner;